 Provost Teresa Shaw named Ellen Scheible, Sharon Becker, and Devin Kuhn, all CGU PhD candidates, to be an interim team of students to lead the Writing Center until a new director was hired.

 Katya Fairbanks began as Director of the CGU Writing Center in January 2005.
 She retired in 2014.

 Seth Anderson was named as the interim Writing Center Director for the fall of 2014.

-Dr. Mark Pedretti will be the new Writing Center Director beginning January 2, 2015.
+Dr. Mark Pedretti was named Writing Center Director January 2, 2015.